caiogeraldes/icagl2025/abstract.md

 classes, constituent distance and word order).

-Furthermore, the evidence gathered reinforces the conclusion that case attraction was strongly conditioned on the semantic and pragmatic features of the sentence.
+Furthermore, the evidence gathered reinforces the conclusion that case attraction was strongly conditioned by the semantic and pragmatic features of the sentence.

 ## References